Does CBD help with autoimmune disease in dogs?

 Because the body is attacking itself, an autoimmune disease can cause multiple issues.
 For example, it can cause rheumatoid arthritis and inflammation of the joints.
 Lupus can cause issues in the skin, brain, and digestive system.
 The symptoms will vary, but they are all worsened by inflammation.
 Your holistic veterinarian may need to run a variety of tests including blood tests and biopsies to determine which autoimmune disease your pet has, and to determine the cause.

-How do you treat autoimmune diseases naturally?
+How do you manage autoimmune diseases naturally?

 Conventional treatments for autoimmune disease include steroids and other medications which suppress the immune system.
 However, 80 percent of the immune system is housed in the gut, which means that the gut health is the MOST important when it comes to getting immune system health in check.
 That means you have to cut the kibble.
 The best kibble is still not as good for your pet as raw or freeze-dried food.
 One of the best ways to feed raw is with Answers Pet Food.
 If you are interested in preparing your pet’s food at home, check out the Yin & Yang cookbook.